asyncial/blog/content/blog/how-to-debrand-your-xperia-z3.md

         2. Shut your device down.
         3. While pressing volume down, reconnect your device.
     6. Flashtool starts flashing.
 This could take some time.
-6. Reboot your phone and have fun with an debranded Z3!
+6. Reboot your phone and have fun with a debranded Z3!

 I think this could also work with other Xperia phones, for example the Z3 compact, but I didn’t test it.
-It could also be possible, to flash another countries firmware to your model, but I didn’t test it neither.
+It could also be possible, to flash another country's firmware to your model, but I didn’t test it neither.